2akia/README-File-Command-Line-Application/README.md

 - When a user clicks on the links in the Table of Contents then they are taken to the corresponding section of the README.

+>[Note] I have received code outside curriculum content from support staff such as a TA, Tutor ect

 > [!URL]

 - [GitHub repository](https://github.com/2akia/README-File-Command-Line-Application): README-File-Command-Line-Application.